History of Social Security in the United States: 1972 Amendments

 Several effects came together in the years following the 1972 amendments which rapidly changed the outlook on Social Security's long-term financial picture from positive to problematic.
 By the 1970s, the phase-in period, during which workers were paying taxes but few were collecting benefits, was largely over, and the ratio of elderly population to the working population was increasing.
 These developments brought questions about the capacity of the long-term financial structure based on a pay-as-you-go program.

 During the Carter administration, the economy suffered double-digit inflation, coupled with very high interest rates, oil and energy crises, high unemployment and slow economic growth.
 Productivity growth in the United States had declined to an average annual rate of 1%, compared to an average annual rate increase of 3.2% during the 1960s.
 There was also a growing federal budget deficit which increased to $66 billion.
 The 1970s are described as a period of stagflation, meaning economic stagnation coupled with price inflation, as well as higher interest rates.
 Price inflation (a rise in the general level of prices) creates uncertainty in budgeting and planning and makes labor strikes for pay raises more likely.

 These underlying negative trends were exacerbated by a colossal mathematical error made in the 1972 amendments establishing the COLAs.
 The mathematical error which overcompensated for inflation was particularly detrimental given the double-digit inflation of this period, and the error led to benefit increases that were nowhere near financially sustainable.

 The high inflation, double-indexing, and lower than expected wage growth was financial disaster for Social Security.

 1977 Amendments

 To combat the declining financial outlook, in 1977 Congress passed and Carter signed legislation fixing the double-indexing mistake.
-This amendment also altered the tax formulas to raise more money, increasing withholding from 2% to 6.15%.
+This amendment also altered the tax formulas to raise more money, increasing withholding to 6.15%.
 With these changes, President Carter remarked, "Now this legislation will guarantee that from 1980 to the year 2030, the Social Security funds will be sound."
 This turned out not to be the case.
 The financial picture declined almost immediately and by the early 1980s, the system was again in crisis.